cloudquery/policies/transformations/aws/compliance-premium/README.md

 WHERE check_id LIKE '%ec2.%'
 ```

-How many checks did I fail in the CIS 2.0 benchmark?
+How many checks failed in the CIS 2.0 benchmark?
 (PostgreSQL)
 ```sql
 SELECT count(*) as failed_count
 FROM aws_compliance__cis_v2_0_0